• Skip to main content

 • Continuing to play despite negative physical, mental, or social consequences

-For a formal diagnosis, these behaviors must cause substantial disruption to a person’s ability to function in daily life for a period of at least one year.
+For a formal diagnosis, these behaviors must cause substantial disruption to a person’s ability to function in daily life for at least one year.

 Case Examples and Documented Harm